Far West

 Far West has shown very soft population growth performance across periods assessed by AreaSearch

 Far West's population is approximately 2,508 as of August 2025.
-This figure represents a growth of 220 people since the 2021 Census, which reported a population of 2,288 people.
-The increase is inferred from an estimated resident population of 2,307 in June 2024 and an additional 193 validated new addresses since the Census date.
-This results in a density ratio of approximately 0.00 persons per square kilometer.
-Far West's growth rate of 9.6% since the 2021 census surpassed that of the SA3 area (1.0%) and the SA4 region, positioning it as a growth leader in the region.
+This figure reflects an increase of 220 people since the 2021 Census, which reported a population of 2,288.
+The growth was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
+The population density is 0.00 persons per square kilometer.
+Far West's 9.6% growth since the 2021 census exceeded regional averages.
 Natural growth contributed approximately 60.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate an overall population decline of 396 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to expand by 48 people during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Projections indicate a decline in overall population to 2,112 persons by 2041, but specific age cohorts are expected to grow, notably the 85 and over age group by 48 people.

 Frequently Asked Questions - Population